ashwinbangalore/IBMBlockchain/README.md

 ### Wifi at SouthBay SSID/pass = tbd
 Your instructor: Lennart alf@us.ibm.com, Developer Advocate at IBM, focusing on Blockchain, Fintech and Watson.

 Marek Sadowski, Syed Zaidi.
-Maya Reyes, Juanita Dion.
+Maya Reyes, Juanita Dion, Angie Krackeler.

 ## Assumption: you have brought your laptop and you know enough about Blockchain to want to write Blockchain apps.